MicrosoftDocs/power-platform/power-platform/admin/environment-groups.md

 > - Only Managed Environments can be created into an environment group.
 > - Any environment type, for example production, developer, or sandbox, can be created into an environment group.

-## Manually create environments into the group
+## Manually create environments in the group

-You can also manually create environments into the _Personal Productivity_ group.
+You can also manually create environments in the _Personal Productivity_ group.

 1. Go to the **Environments** page.
 1. Select **New** in the command bar.